tadegbayi/Data-Engineering-Capstone-Project-for-Norby-Inc/README.md

 # Data-Engineering-Capstone-Project-for-Norby-Inc

-## Introduction
+## Overview

-A multinational company whose business stakeholders requires the service of Data Engineering team.
-The purpose of this project is to create a robust ELT pipeline for ABC.com and to provide the company with the required analysis listed below.
+Norby Inc is a multinational company that deals in household items.
+The business stakeholders requires the service of Data Engineering team to create a robust **ELT Pipeline** for Norby Inc. and to provide the company with some required analysis.

+The goal was to gather and analyse data related to orders, reviews, and shipments to help Norby Inc. make informed decisions.

 ![](introduction.jpeg)

-## Overview
-We, the team members of this Data Engineering Capstone Project, conducted this project for Norby Inc. The goal was to gather and analyse data related to orders, reviews, and shipments to help Norby Inc. make informed decisions.

 ## The Technical Details